-Canada’s top elevated water tank to be celebrated with event in Pain Court August 26
+Canada’s top elevated water tank is to be celebrated with an event in Pain Court on August 26.

 The distinctive design covering of the Pain Court Elevated Water Tank has made it the top Canadian entry in a contest involving some 300 tanks across North America.